Grains de café Arabica de spécialité triés à la main

 The beginnings of Arabica coffee

-The origins of Arabica coffee date back centuries to Ethiopia, where it was first discovered.
-According to legend, a shepherd named Kaldi noticed that his goats were particularly energetic after eating cherries from a certain shrub.
-Intrigued, he tasted the cherries himself and felt a similar liveliness.
+The origins of Arabica coffee date back several centuries to Ethiopia, where it was first discovered.
+According to legend, a goat herder named Kaldi noticed that his goats were particularly energetic after eating the berries from a certain shrub.
+Intrigued, he tasted the berries himself and felt a similar liveliness.
 This discovery led to the use of coffee beans for their stimulating properties.

-After its origin in Ethiopia, Arabica traveled across the Red Sea to the Arabian Peninsula, where it was cultivated and traded.
-The city of Mocha in Yemen became a major center of the coffee trade in the 15th century, giving its name to the famous mocha coffee.
-Arab traders then introduced coffee beans to the rest of the world, particularly to Europe, where they quickly gained popularity.
+After its origin in Ethiopia, Arabica crossed the Red Sea to the Arabian Peninsula, where it was cultivated and traded.
+The city of Mocha, in Yemen, became a major coffee trading center in the 15th century, giving its name to the famous mocha coffee.
+Arab traders then introduced coffee beans to the rest of the world, particularly Europe, where it quickly gained popularity.

-Arabica coffee continued to spread through exploration and trade, reaching the Americas and Southeast Asia.
-Today, countries such as Brazil, Colombia, and Ethiopia remain among the major producers of this species, contributing to its global fame.
-The global spread of Arabica coffee has not only transformed local cultures, but also established coffee as a staple beverage in many societies.
+Arabica coffee continued to spread through explorations and trade, reaching the Americas and Southeast Asia.
+Today, countries like Brazil, Colombia, and Ethiopia remain among the main producers of this species, contributing to its global renown.
+The global spread of Arabica coffee has not only transformed local cultures but has also established coffee as an essential beverage in many societies.

 3. Botanical Characteristics of Arabica